 The Cali-Palmira area is attractive as a place to live from the standpoint of comfort, health (hospital facilities and doctors), schools, and cultural attractions.
-As a matter of fact, no other location within the hot tropics of Latin America can equal Cali in this regard. - Sincerely want it and be willing to contribute to it.
+As a matter of fact, no other location within the hot tropics of Latin America can equal Cali in this regard. - 5) The host country must have a real interest in the institute; it must sincerely want it and be willing to contribute to it.
 While several countries would like to have the institute located within their boundaries, Colombia probably has as strong an interest and desire as any to have it established there perhaps even stronger.
 In informal conversations about this, the present Colombian Minister of Agriculture has essentially stated that the Colombian government wants the institute very much and would be willing to make substantial contributions to it if it were located there.
 The leading officials of ICA have expressed the same viewpoint.
-In fact, the executive committee of ICA has informally stated that the Colombian government would provide the neggessary amount of land as part of its contribution.
-They have repeated on various occasions their willingness to have ICA's facilities aused cooperatively by the institute, whether it be located in Colembia or in some other country.
+In fact, the executive committee of ICA has informally stated that the Colombian government would provide the necessary amount of land as part of its contribution.
+They have repeated on various occasions their willingness to have ICA's facilities used cooperatively by the institute, whether it be located in Colombia or in some other country.